-A distinctive but vital part of the College is its Work Education Programme.
+A distinctive but vital part of the College is its Work Education Program.
 Staff and students are encouraged to participate willingly in WEP because they view it as:

-- An opportunity to serve God and man in a practical way. - A means of balancing the program of study and instruction with a time of practical and preferably physical activity. - An opportunity to care for the college as part of God's property and to develop attitudes of careful management. - An opportunity to learn healthy attitudes to work and to develop self-reliance while working with leaders who can serve as worthy models. - An opportunity to gain satisfaction from work done well. - An opportunity to develop and demonstrate such character traits as promptness, reliability and faithfulness. - The ability to carry responsibility. - An opportunity to claim God's promises of His presence and blessing on those who serve and honor Him. - An opportunity to develop qualities of confidence, co-operation and leadership while working in groups. - An opportunity to learn and use valuable skills, many of them related to the work for which the students are preparing. - An opportunity to contribute, in a visible and practical way, to the financial structures and well-being of the College.
+- An opportunity to serve God and man in a practical way. - A means of balancing the program of study and instruction with a time of practical and preferably physical activity. - An opportunity to care for the college as part of God's property and to develop attitudes of careful management. - An opportunity to learn healthy attitudes to work and to develop self-reliance while working with leaders who can serve as worthy models. - An opportunity to gain satisfaction from work done well. - An opportunity to develop and demonstrate such character traits as promptness, reliability and faithfulness. - The ability to carry responsibility. - An opportunity to claim God's promises of His presence and blessing on those who serve and honour Him. - An opportunity to develop qualities of confidence, cooperation and leadership while working in groups. - An opportunity to learn and use valuable skills, many of them related to the work for which the students are preparing. - An opportunity to contribute, in a visible and practical way, to the financial structures and well-being of the College.

-Guidelines
+Guidelines:

-The following guidelines apply to the WEP
+The following guidelines apply to the WEP:

-- It is the responsibility of students to see that they have a work department and that their hours are kept up to date.
-The Director of Student Services and work department supervisors may all assist in helping students, but the ultimate responsibility rests with the students to ensure that work responsibilities are met. - Students are allowed ONLY 2 absences from work per semester due to sickness.
-If students are sick they should send or take a note from the Dispensary/Hospital/Deans to the work supervisor.
+- 1.It is students' responsibility to see that they have a work department and that their hours are kept up to date.
+The Director of Student Services and work department supervisors may all assist in helping students, but the ultimate responsibility rests with the students to ensure that work responsibilities are met. - 2.
+Students are allowed ONLY 2 absences from work per semester due to sickness.
+A student who has 2 absences will be counselled by the immediate supervisor and a warning will be given to the student.
+If students are sick they should provide a sick sheet from the Dispensary/Hospital/Deans to the DOSS department.
 If a student is sick for a prolonged period, an application may be made to the Administration Committee for special consideration.
-In such a case, the Committee may use its discretion to exempt a student from some work hours, but the rest of the hours may have to be paid for in cash. - Students should complete the form to advise their Work Supervisor as to the schedule of hours they plan to work. - Students should let work supervisors know as early as possible if they are not going to be able to attend work as scheduled.
+In such a case, the Committee may use its discretion to exempt a student from some work hours, but the rest of the hours may have to be paid for in cash. - 3.
+Workline hours have been set into the Academic Calendar, students need to plan with their Work Supervisor if they plan to work outside of the set workline allocated times. - 4.
+Students should let work supervisors know as early as possible if they are not going to be able to attend work as scheduled.
 Absence from work without notification to the supervisor is a serious matter.
 A student involved in providing an essential service who plans to be away from work should arrange with another student and the supervisor for a replacement wherever possible.
-If the student cannot find another student willing to fill in, he/she should advise the supervisor well in advance so that the supervisor can arrange with the Director of Students Services for a replacement. - Students who do not take their work responsibilities seriously will be counseled by the Director of Student Services, but if counseling proves ineffective, will be reminded in writing of the seriousness of the situation.
-A student whose work supervisor comes to the place where he/she considers that the student can no longer remain in the department faces the prospect of having no work department.
-A student with no work department is required to show just cause as to why he/she should not be deregistered.
-Please note that attitude and performance in the Work Education Program will be considered in prioritizing residential accommodation.
-A student who feels that he/she is being unfairly treated in this process may write to the Student Affairs Committee asking for a review of his/her case.
+If the student cannot find another student willing to fill in, he/she should advise the supervisor well in advance so that the supervisor can arrange with the Director of Students Services for a replacement.